Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Car Seat Safety

-When children ages 4-12 use booster seats they are 59% less likely to be injured than children restrained only by a safety belt.
-For any questions about child passenger safety call 1-888-VMT-SEAT.
-We will return your call within 48 hours.
+Children ages 4 to 12 are the most at risk for injury during a crash.
+When children ages four to 12 use booster seats, they are 59% less likely to be injured than children restrained only by a safety belt.

-Fletcher Allen, under the Community Health Team, now offers car seat inspections and outreach.
+Vermont Children’s Hospital at Fletcher Allen, under the Community Health Team, offers car seat inspections and outreach.
 For an inspection, call 802-847-2278.
-To set up educational presentations or other outreach within Chittenden County, please call 802-847-1215 or email Ann Weinstein.
+To set up educational presentations or other outreach within Chittenden County, call 802-847-1215 or email Ann Weinstein at firstname.lastname@example.org.

-The BeSeatSmart Program also offers safety seats at a reduced price to parents who cannot afford to purchase an appropriate car seat.
+The statewide BeSeatSmart Program also offers safety seats at a reduced price to parents who cannot afford to purchase an appropriate car seat.
 Income eligibility is determined by receipt of federal or state aid.
-Appropriate restraints for children change as they grow.

 For maximum child passenger safety, simply remember and follow the Four Steps for Kids

-1. Use rear-facing infant seats in the back seat from birth to at least one year of age AND at least 20 pounds.
-Both milestones must happen before turning forward – longer is safer and we recommend rear facing until age 2.
+Stage 1: Rear facing seats — Use rear-facing seats in the back seat from birth until your child is at least one year of age AND weighs at least 20 pounds.
+Both milestones must happen before turning the car seat to face forward.
+We recommend rear facing car seats until the child is at least age 2, because it is 500% safer than when the seat faces forward.

-2. Use forward-facing car seats, in the back seat, from the time children outgrow the rear facing weight limit of the car seat until they outgrow their forward facing car seat.
-Outgrowing the seat happens when the child’s shoulders grow over the top harness slots or the child outgrows the forward facing weight limit.
-Many seats now have high weight harnesses.
-Check your seat for limits.
+Stage 2: Forward facing seats — Use forward-facing car seats in the back seat from the time children outgrow the rear-facing weight limit of the car seat until they outgrow their forward-facing car seat.
+Outgrowing the seat happens when the child’s shoulders grow over the top harness slots or the child outgrows the forward-facing weight limit.
+Many seats now have high weight harnesses, but you should check your seat for limits.

-3. Use booster seats in the back seat from the time the child outgrows the forward facing car seat.
-Age 4 AND 40 lbs. are the minimum age and weight at which a child should go into a booster.
-Use boosters until the child passes the 5-step test to sit in the seat belt.
+Stage 3: Booster seats — Use booster seats in the back seat from the time the child outgrows the forward-facing car seat.
+A child that is age four AND weighs 40 pounds is the minimum age and weight at which a child should go into a booster seat.
+Staying in a booster seat until age five or six is safer due to bone development in the hips.
+Use boosters until you determine the child has passed the 5-step test below and is able to use a seat belt.

 Remember, the best seat is one that fits your car, your child, your budget and that you will use correctly every time you drive.
 For more information on passenger seat safety, visit these helpful links:

-For more information on child passenger safety programs in Chittenden County, call Ann Weinstein, Child Passenger Safety Technician, at (802) 847-1215 or email email@example.com.
+For more information or if you have questions, call Ann Weinstein, Child Passenger Safety Technician, at 802-847-1215, or send an email to email@example.com.

 |Child Safety Seat Check Up Tips - National Safety Council||Download PDF|